Hesperian Health Guides

 forgot!

-If a woman often forgets to take her pills, she can use the birth control patch or vaginal ring instead.
+If a woman often forgets to take her pills, she may be able to use the birth control patch or vaginal ring instead.
 Like pills, these contain hormones and protect against pregnancy but need to be remembered less often.
 The patch is changed once a week, while the vaginal ring is changed once a month.

 WARNING!
 If a woman taking the pill gets any of these signs, she should get medical advice right away: